robotframework/robotframework/doc/userguide/src/ExecutingTestCases/ConfiguringExecution.rst

 .. note:: Prior to Robot Framework 2.8, randomization is triggered using option
           :opt:`--runmode <mode>`, where <mode> is either :opt:`Random:Test`, :opt:`Random:Suite` or :opt:`Random:All`.
-          These values work respectively as with option :opt:`--randomize`.
+These values work the same way as matching values for :opt:`--randomize`.

           Option :opt:`--runmode` is deprecated in 2.8 and will be removed in the future.